 Excavator brush cutter and brush mower attachments are designed for steep areas that require more force.
 Also, they are equipped for thicker overgrowth and can be maneuvered in many tight areas.
 Our Excavator Brush Mower and Brush Eliminator Cutter are designed to be operated on these intense job sites and come in handy if you have a long term project ahead of you.

 Unlike excavator brush cutters, skid steer brush cutter and brush mower attachments are optimal for smaller trees, limbs, and surrounding brush on a job site.
 While it might not have the same strength as an excavator brush cutter, it can cut down a more diverse range of brush and trees.
-Products like the Skid Steer Brush Mower Cutter, Skid Steer Brush Cutter Terminator, and Skid Steer Brush CutterTerminator XP are optimal for a variety of job sites but don’t necessarily work best in steep conditions.
+Products like the Skid Steer Mower attachment, Skid Steer Brush Cutter Terminator, and Skid Steer Brush CutterTerminator XP are optimal for a variety of job sites but don’t necessarily work best in steep conditions.

 What’s the Difference Between Brush Cutters, Brush Mowers, and Brush Hogs?